 Pro-tips for helping kids adjust to daylight saving time

-It’s one thing to prep yourself for DST — it’s quite another to see that your kids adjust.
+It’s one thing to prepare yourself for DST — it’s quite another to see that your kids adjust.

 - “No electronics for at least one hour prior to bed.
 Place a blue light blocker on all devices in the evening to promote melatonin release.”